JuanMartinez503/SQL-Employee-Tracker/README.md

 # SQL:Employee Tracker

 ## Description
-- My task was to build a database using SQL.
+- My task was to build a database from scratch using Node.js, Inquirer, and MySQL.
 The application is able to view and manage the departments, roles, and employees in my company.
 - I did not receive any starter code for this application.
 The application runs in the terminal using node.js

 ## Screenshots